︎

 in collaboration with Le Lab Architecture

-Yvelines (78) / private client / all phases - in progress / Budget: unknown / 2023 - today
+Yvelines (78) / Private client / All phases_currently: CA / Budget: undisclosed / 2023 - today

 ROCHECHOUARD